 Tabia was already on her way over, worry written plainly across the older woman’s face.
 Dinara sighed.
 At least it wasn’t disappointment.

 “I’m alright,” Dinara said, flexing her foot.
-It hurt, but at least she could still bear weight on it.
+It hurt, but she could still bear weight on it.

 Tabia knelt in front of Dinara to check for herself.
-“It happens to everyone, pet,” she said consolingly.
+“Don’t you worry, pet.
+This happens to everyone,” she said.

-Dinara surprised herself by laughing.
+Dinara laughed.
 It sounded manic even to her own ears, and it made Tabia look up.
-Of course she was bound to fall sooner or later; they’d been at this for hours.
-She doubted she could land one more jump, with the way her muscles shook from the exertion of just standing, with the way the world was beginning to tip about.
+They’d been rehearsing for hours; of course Dinara was bound to fall.
+She doubted she could land one more jump, with the way her muscles shook from the exertion of just standing.

 “Would you like a break?”
 Tabia asked.

 “Very well.
 Let me talk to you some about Edith, then we can end this for the day.”

 Dinara nearly collapsed with relief.
 She didn’t know what more she could possibly learn about Edith, but she’d listen if it meant she could go take a nap.
 Edith was Tabia’s legacy, anyway, and Dinara wouldn’t take that pride from her.
 Not more than she already had.